UPenn Launches Fully Online Bachelor’s Degree

 The Shift from Blended to Online Only

 While the University of Pennsylvania’s online bachelor’s degree will be unique insofar that it will take place nearly entirely online (there are just two limited on-campus experiences), there is at least one other Ivy League online program targeting undergraduate students.
-Harvard University’s Extension School also offers a partially online Bachelors of Liberal Arts.
-However, at Harvard University, students are still required to complete at least 16 credits or four courses on campus.
-The University of Pennsylvania’s new online program has intentionally reduced the on-campus requirements to ensure that all students, including working adults who wish to return to school to pursue a prestigious degree, can do so without sidelining their work or family commitments.
+Harvard University’s Extension School also offers a partially online Bachelors of Liberal Arts, but at Harvard, students still must come on to campus (usually in the summer) to complete 16 credits.
+The University of Pennsylvania’s new online program has intentionally reduced the on-campus requirement to ensure that all students, including working adults who wish to return to school to pursue a prestigious degree, can do so without sidelining their work or family commitments.